 My second novel was far more outrageously science-fiction like, but it certainly is not science fiction.
 Avery K. Augenblaue, gazillionaire, leaves for outer space in his bagel shaped space ship.
 When he gets back all hell breaks loose.
 Available from the author, who has several hundred copies of the British paperback version.
 This is the only one of my novels that is completely out of print, which makes it a rare book indeed.

-This is one of my favorites, a sort of California Yankee in Gilgamesh’s court, a retelling of the old Sumerian epic.
+A California Yankee in Gilgamesh’s court retelling of the Sumerian epic.
 Gilgamesh a harrassed bureaucrat trying to keep a country running with little help but a reed and some damp clay tablets.
 Time travel and an early look at the great computer network we now have.
 In the late 1970s this was cutting edge, clunky big monitors and teletype printers.
 It also contains the lyrics of a song I bought for a dollar from a friend.
 The Great Sunnyvale novel before there was a Sillicon Valley.
 Available on paper back and as an eBook.

-A somewhat New Age science fiction novel about a think tank in what would become Silicon Valley.
+A New Age science fiction novel about a think tank in what would become Silicon Valley.
 I had done a small consulting gig with the Institute for the Future and this was a very fictional version of what they do.
 It involved not only psychic phenomena (of a very ambiguous nature, as in real life) but also animal communication (dolphins, orcas and elephants).
 I spent a lot of time behind the scenes at Marine World Africa USA researching, and discovered that dolphins, or instance, may well be smarter than their trainers, and elephants are extraordinarily adept at eating grapefruit.
-I later worked for the Institute on a regular basis.
+I later worked for the Institute.

 Papyrologist Lisa Emmer’s world flips when the Surete meets her at her Metro station with news of the savage murder of the esteemed Paris historian Dr. Raimond Foix, her friend and mentor in the study of ancient documents.
 Horrified, Lisa finds clues at the crime scene left behind for her by her mentor—clues to a secret kept hidden for centuries.
 These clues make her a prime suspect in the murder investigation, and also put her directly in the cross-hairs of a deadly commando group that proves to be none other than a contemporary offshoot of the Inquisition.
 I’m working on a sequel.